dalmaer/range/README.md

 # Limitations

 - Positive steps only (from small to large)
-- Doesn't make sure that the result is a unique set with multiple rules
+- Doesn't make sure that the result is a unique set with multiple rules (Do the equivilent to Array.uniq() on the result)

 # Examples